 Liberty Mutual also announced steps to keep claims adjusters, employees, and customers safe during this time, limiting in-person contact to emergency scenarios only.

-It is also “providing additional time to pay while still maintaining your coverage,” but cautions that any deferred payments will accumulate if unpaid and become due “when normal billing operations resume.”
+Farmers gave 25% personal auto premium credits from April 1 until June.
+It provided “additional time to pay while still maintaining your coverage,” but cautioned that any deferred payments will accumulate if unpaid and become due “when normal billing operations resume.”

 Farmers is urging customers to file claims and manage policies digitally, either online or on the Farmers Mobile App.
 “If you are unable to make your payment on time as a result of COVID-19, please call 1-888-327-6335 to discuss your options.”